Machiastle/Group-Website/README.md

 Cujardo, Gwynn- 2020 section, About, responsiveness in about section, and Footer

+Florendo, Cyrus Nathaniel- 1990s section, showcase section, responsiveness of the website

 Jaime, Jewel Vaida- Profile section, 1980s section, responsiveness of the website

-Paraiso, Cyrus Nathaniel- 1990s section, showcase section, responsiveness of the website

 Quiambao, Aeron Justin- 2000s section, 2010s section, and responsiveness of the website